ostadsgo/form_app/README.md

 TODO:
-What if some fields were not required in this app we check all the time field to be required.
+What if some fields were not required in this app we check all the time field to be required. would be nice select today data to shamsi data time field